-11 12 1 9 3 8 7 6 5 You can eat until 7.30am on the morning of your surgery.
-Take your medication consisting of 11 12 1 2 9 3 8 7 6 5 You can have clear fluids until 11.30am on the morning of your surgery.
-Clear fluids include: water, black tea and black coffee (no sugar or sweeteners), watery squash but not fruit juice.
-We recommend you do have a drink of water at 11.30am.
+- You can eat until 2.30am on the morning of your surgery. - Take your medication consisting of

+- Clear fluids include: water, black tea and black coffee (no sugar or sweeteners), watery squash but not fruit juice. - We recommend you do have a drink of water at 6.30am.

 Do not suck sweets or chew gum on the day of your operations.

-It is a good idea to take a bath or a shower before coming into hospital.
-Wear loose, comfortable clothing.
-Do not bring any jewellery or valuables (wedding rings are ok).
-Do not wear any make up including nail varnish.
-Do not wear contact lens a day before the surgery.
+• It is a good idea to take a bath or a shower before coming into hospital.

+- Wear loose, comfortable clothing. - Do not bring any jewellery or valuables (wedding rings are ok). - Do not wear any make up including nail varnish.

 - Remember to pack the following items into a bag ready to bring in:

 - Hospital information / letters

-- All your regular medications such as tablets, insulin, GTN spray,

-Dossette box and the inhaler etc...
+- Tablets in their original packets

 - Dressing gown and slippers

 - Eye glasses

 - Any mobility aids you normally use,

 e.g. walking sticks.